FCSE Graduate Program - Option 3

 This pathway is a program of study is for certified teachers who seek to add a Family and Consumer Sciences endorsement.
 This pathway is for endorsement only and is non-degree seeking.
 Students must hold a residency, professional, or CTE teaching certificate, not a conditional teaching certificate.

 Students will complete coursework in both graduate and undergraduate coursework for the Family and Consumer Sciences endorsement.
-The graduate coursework are GP-IDEA courses and are offered based on semester dates (Note: CWU courses are quarter terms).
+The graduate coursework are IDEA courses and are offered based on semester dates (Note: CWU courses are quarter terms).
 Students will be charged separate tuition rates depending on the course.
-Please see GP-IDEA’s website for the common tuition rate and more information about the partnership.
-The undergraduate coursework tuition rates will be based on CWU post-baccalaureate rate.
-Please note, it is the student’s responsibility to know their financial aid requirements.
+Please see IDEA’s website for the common tuition rates and more information about the partnership.
+Please note, that it is the student’s responsibility to know their financial aid requirements.

 Required Coursework

-Graduate Program Courses: (GP-IDEA Common Tuition Rate & Semester Course Dates)
+Graduate Program Courses: (IDEA Common Tuition Rate, Semester Course Dates)

 • GPD 558 - Family and Consumer Sciences Methods I Credits: (5)